C-6: COURSES WITH REQUIREMENTS THAT EXTEND BEYOND SEMESTER BOUNDARIES

 - Penn State courses are term-based and therefore must fall wholly within the semester dates established by the university for the fall, spring and summer terms.
-The ARUAC screen used to create course sections will henceforth require course section begin and end dates to fall with semester begin and end dates.
 This will apply to all courses that have previously bridged semesters and will not be limited to those that carry a post-semester travel component.

 - When coursework, including but not limited to travel, will occur after the close of a semester, an additional course must be offered during the term in which the extended activity occurs.
 Course credit for the initial course and for the subsequent course must reflect the content of each course.
 The approval of new courses that cover extended travel or activities, and amendments to existing courses that prepare students for the extended activities, are subject to University Faculty Senate course approval policies and procedures.

 Approved: Interim Executive Vice President and Provost Robert N. Pangborn, effective Fall 2012 (1-9-12)